 2. Creative Talents Points

-Film artists of international standing from Germany in an important role - "German stars" (meaning the persons listed below who have participated in a film which was entered in a festival according to section 75 subsection 2 of the Film Promotion Act or won an award as defined in section 75 subsection 2 of the Film Promotion Act or won an award as defined in section 75 subsection 2 of the Film Promotion Act or won an award as defined in section 75 subsection 2 of the Film Promotion Act or won an award as defined in section 75 subsection 2 of the Film Promotion Act or won an award as defined in section 75 subsection 2 of the Film Promotion Act or won an award as defined in section 75 subsection 2 of the Film Promotion Act or won an award as defined in section 75 subsection 2 of the Film Promotion Act or won an award as defined in section 75 subsection 2 of the Film Promotion Act or won an award as defined in section 75 subsection 2 of the Film Promotion Act or won an award as defined in section 75 subsection 2 of the Film Promotion Act or won an award as defined in section 75 subsection 2 of the Film Promotion Act or won an award as defined in section 75 subsection 2 of the Film Promotion Act or won an award as defined in section 75 subsection 2 of the Film Promotion Act or won an award as defined in section 75 subsection 2 of the Film Promotion Act or won an award as defined in section 75 subsection 2 of the Film Promotion Act or won an award as defined in section 75 subsection 2 of the Film Promotion Act or won an award as defined in section 75 subsection 2 of the Film Promotion Act or won an award as defined in section 75 subsection 2 of the Film Promotion Act or won an award as defined in section 75 subsection 2 of the Film Promotion Act or won an award as defined in section 75 subsection 2 of the Film Promotion Act or won an award as defined in section 75 subsection 2 of the Film Promotion Act or won an award as defined in section 75 subsection 2 of the Film Promotion Act or won an award as defined in secti 4
+Film artists of international standing from Germany in an important role - "German stars" (meaning the persons listed below who have participated in a film which was entered in a festival according to section 75 subsection 2 of the Film Promotion Act or won an award as defined in section 75 subsection 2 of the Film Promotion Act) 4

 Film artists of international standing from another EU Member State, another EEA contracting state, Switzerland or the United Kingdom - "European stars" (meaning the persons listed below who have participated in a film which was entered in a festival according to section 75 subsection 2 of the Film Promotion Act or won an award as defined in section 75 subsection 2 of the Film Promotion Act) 2

 Actors from Germany, another EU Member State, another EEA contracting state, Switzerland or the United Kingdom (unless already covered under the "stars" definition) (max.
 3 points) 1. leading actor (1 point) or 2. leading actor (1 point) or two supporting actors (1 point) 3

-Creative talents from Germany, another EU Member State, another EEA contracting state, Switzerland or the United Kingdom in a position of responsibility who, within the ten years before the start of shooting creatively contributed to a film made in Germany, another EU Member State, another EEA contracting state, Switzerland or the United Kingdom or shot with the participation of a producer from Germany, another EU Member State, another EEA contracting state, Switzerland or the United Kingdom the United Kingdom or shot with the participation of a producer from Germany, another EU Member State, another EEA contracting state, Switzerland or the United Kingdom, or creative talents from Germany, another EU Member State, another EEA contracting state, Switzerland or the United Kingdom making their first film:
+Creative talents from Germany, another EU Member State, another EEA contracting state, Switzerland or the United Kingdom in a position of responsibility who, within the ten years before the start of shooting creatively contributed to a film made in Germany, another EU Member State, another EEA contracting state, Switzerland or the United Kingdom or shot with the participation of a producer from Germany, another EU Member State, another EEA contracting state, Switzerland or the United Kingdom, or creative talents from Germany, another EU Member State, another EEA contracting state, Switzerland or the United Kingdom making their first film:

 Director 3

 Scriptwriter 3

 (Co-)producer (natural person) or line producer 3

 Composer 2

 Director of Photography 2

 Editor 2

 Costume designer / lead animation artist 1

 Make-up artist / lead FX artist 1

 Sound / sound designer 1

 Production designer / environment / digital matte painting artist 1

 Art director / lead shading / texturing artist 1

-&lt;sup>3 The recognition of contributors from the United Kingdom under Schedules 3-7 is based on the principle of reciprocity, i.e. the application of comparable mechanisms in Germany and the United Kingdom.
+3 The recognition of contributors from the United Kingdom under Schedules 3-7 is based on the principle of reciprocity, i.e. the application of comparable mechanisms in Germany and the United Kingdom.

-&lt;sup>4 A place of residence is where somebody has a residence in circumstances which indicate that the person will keep and use the residence for his or her personal use.
+4 A place of residence is where somebody has a residence in circumstances which indicate that the person will keep and use the residence for his or her personal use.

-&lt;sup>5 The German cultural area includes German-speaking areas, formerly German-speaking areas and areas in which a German minority lives.
+5 The German cultural area includes German-speaking areas, formerly German-speaking areas and areas in which a German minority lives.

-&lt;sup>6 Motifs that are clearly German, no matter where they are shot (Frankfurt's Renaissance City Hall, Reeperbahn in Hamburg, German Reichstag building in Berlin).
+6 Motifs that are clearly German, no matter where they are shot (Frankfurt's Renaissance City Hall, Reeperbahn in Hamburq, German Reichstag building in Berlin).
 The motif is the described scene of the action, to lead the viewer's imagination in a certain direction.

-&lt;sup>7 German locations are those actually shot in Germany (a studio is not a location as referred to in these Guidelines.
+7 German locations are those actually shot in Germany (a studio is not a location as referred to in these Guidelines.
 As opposed to a motif, the location is the place where imagination is transposed into a work of film

-&lt;sup>8 The lead character is German in the sense of the test of characteristics if he/she is or is presumably a German national or (presumably) lives permanently in Germany.
+[®] The lead character is German in the sense of the test of characteristics if he/she is or is presumably a German national or (presumably) lives permanently in Germany.

-&lt;sup>9 The storyline/underlying material is German if it originated from a German-speaking author or from an author who lives permanently in Germany, or if it concerns issues relevant to Germany.
+9 The storyline/underlying material is German if it originated from a German-speaking author or from an author who lives permanently in Germany, or if it concerns issues relevant to Germany.

-&lt;sup>10 Motifs that are clearly European, no matter where they are shot.
+$^{^{10}}$ Motifs that are clearly European, no matter where they are shot.
 The motif is the described scene of the action, to lead the viewer's imagination in a certain direction.

+Points

 Lead Compositing Artist 1

 VFX producer 2

 VFX supervisor 2

 Post-production supervisor 1

 Total 35